 Many types of masks cannot effectively filter out small smoke particles.
-They can however, provide some protection from the larger smoke particles that can become airborne when sweeping up soot or ash during cleanup activities.
-Some types of masks can also filter out up to 95% of small smoke particles.
+They can, however, provide some protection from larger smoke particles that become airborne when sweeping up soot or ash during cleanup activities.
+Some types of masks filter up to 95% of small smoke particles.
 These masks are marked with one of the following: “P95,” “R95” or “N95”, and tend to be more expensive than ordinary dust masks.
-Other masks with higher ratings (marked “P100,” “R100” or “N100”) can filter out even more particles.
+Other masks with higher ratings (marked “P100,” “R100” or “N100”) filter out even more particles.
 If properly fit to the wearer’s face, such masks can provide significant protection against particles in smoke.
 Without a good seal around the wearer’s mouth and nose, even these masks will not be effective.
-Also, they do not protect against irritating gases in smoke.
+They do not protect against irritating gases in smoke.

-I also found out some interesting info on how long you should use an N95 mask before replacing it.
-I think the best advice is – 10 DAYS
+I found some interesting info on how long one should use an N95 mask before replacing it; I think the best advice is – 10 days.

-Three years in a row California has had severe wildfire smoke.
+California has had severe wildfire smoke three years in a row.
 This appears to be the new normal, so please be aware and be safe!